What is sentiment analysis and how can it be used to help your business? Find out below.

-There is a lot to learn from this review, but less accurate sentiment analysis tools may be unable to distinguish topics, and worse, there’s a high chance they may tag this review as neutral overall, balancing negative words with positive words.
+There is a lot to learn from this review, but less accurate sentiment analysis tools may be unable to distinguish topics, and there’s a high chance they may tag this review as neutral overall, balancing negative words with positive words.

 Symanto’s deep learning model analyses texts in their entirety so that words are understood in context.
 It has a high level of accuracy when it comes to assigning sentiments towards specific topics or categories so that you can see exactly what area of your business needs attention.

 The Symanto Insights Platform visualises the data into easy to understand and easy to navigate charts.
 These interactive charts enable you to dive deeper into the insights and find out more about what people are saying and how they are feeling.
-Take, for example, our word cloud.
-Click on a word within the cloud to reveal conversations containing that word or phrase.